 The National Lottery Community Fund is committed to developing the social investment market in England in a way that supports charities and social enterprises to better achieve their ambitions and support people and communities.

 Access is funded in part by an endowment of £60 million to be spent over ten years.
 This endowment funds our enterprise development capacity building activities .
 The endowment was originally given by the Cabinet Office and is now continued by DCMS following the relocation of The Office for Civil Society in 2016.

 Big Society Capital is committed to supporting this part of the social investment market.
 Big Society Capital worked closely with the Office of Civil Society in the Cabinet Office (now part of DCMS) to help The Big Society Trust establish Access and to invest funds alongside Access, rather than directly in Access.
 Taking Access and Big Society Capital together, these two organisations help charities and social enterprises throughout their development to achieve greater social impact.

-What is The Big Society Trust?
+What is The Oversight Trust?

 The Oversight Trust has a board made up of members with broad experience in the social and financial sectors.
 It is the company which ensures that Big Society Capital remains true to its social mission and is the sole member of Access.
 The Oversight Trust established Access, working in collaboration and consultation with the social investment sectors, in particular with Big Society Capital, the Cabinet Office (now DCMS) and The National Lottery Community Fund.

 The Articles of the The Oversight Trust ensure that decisions are made independently of Government.